-The reliability testing and compression glove trial feasibility studies, for which this manual was developed, were funded by: the Dowager Eleanor Peel Trust, Jobskin Ltd and Promedics Ltd.
+The compression glove trial feasibility studies, for which this manual was developed, were funded by: the Dowager Countess Eleanor Peel Trust.
+Jobskin Ltd and Promedics Orthopaedic Ltd. provided unrestricted educational grants to cover costs of the trial planning workshops, pilot and full therapist training days.